sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     steps you will take in order to achieve it in PCF environment?
 -   How can we control the ratio of the traffic between V1.0.1 (blue) vs. V1.0.2 (green) in PCF environment?
--   There is a blue-green deployment plugin avaialble to automate the process with smoke test [blue-green-deployment plugin](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html)
+-   There is a blue-green deployment cloud foundry plugin available to automate the process with smoke test [blue-green-deployment plugin](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html)

 (Blue green deployment strategies)
 -   Is blue-green deployment suitable for major feature change?
 -   What are the challenges for doing blue-green deployment?
-    - What about table change - don't delete field, don't delete tables

 (PCF and routing)
--   Can you describe which PCF component (inside Diego Cell) in the following [picture](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) responsible for updating the routing table that is being used by "GoRouter" whenever a new instance is created or old instance gets destroyed?
+-   Can you describe which PCF component (inside Diego Cell) in the following [picture - scroll down a bit to see it](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) responsible for updating the routing table that is being used by "GoRouter" whenever a new instance is created or old instance gets destroyed?